-HISTORYFor those who enjoy the experience of Jubilee!’s celebrations — complete with poets, singers, dancers, stories, insights, tears and laughter, playfulness and silent introspection — how it all began will be no surprise.
+HISTORYFor those who enjoy the experience of Jubilee!’s celebrations — complete with music, poetry, dancing, stories, insights, tears and laughter, playfulness and silent introspection — how it all began will be no surprise.

 One Sunday night in May 1984, Rev. Howard Hanger (then on the staff of Central United Methodist Church in Asheville) gathered together a small group of people in the church’s basement.
 Among them were a dancer, a storyteller, a couple of theatre people, a poet, several musicians, two graphic artists, and a few “normal” folks to balance things out.

 Howard had written what he titled “Seeds of Celebration,” eight different themes with accompanying quotes from the Scriptures.
 He presented these to the group and they spent the next several hours brainstorming how these Seeds could be presented in dance, song, poetry, and other expressive ways.
 They knew from the outset that they wanted the whole process to be as participatory as possible.
 Before the night was over, they had outlined plans for celebrating each of the Seeds.

 Just two weeks later, Central United Methodist Church opened its basement doors for the first of the series of creative ventures dubbed “Jubilee!
 Celebrations” (from the ancient Hebrew celebration of Jubilee, a time of restoration, balance, and freedom — a time in which everyone can find their home).